dssjoblom/rails-ansible-stack/README.md

    How to do this depends on your DNS provider.

+1. Set up a deploy user with passwordless sudo on the host.
+The user must also have passwordless ssh login.

+   Create user with sudo:

+   `sudo adduser deployer`

+   `sudo adduser deployer sudo`

+   Change to passwordless:

+   `sudo visudo`

+   Add to the bottom of the file:

+   `deployer  ALL=(ALL) NOPASSWD: ALL`

+   Copy over ssh key for passwordless login (create the key first if necessary):

+   `ssh-copy-id deployer@host`

+   After you have verified that this key works for SSH login, disable SSH password login by modifying /etc/ssh/sshd_config:

+   `PubkeyAuthentication yes`

+   `UsePAM no`

+   `PasswordAuthentication no`

+   `sudo service sshd restart`

-1. Create a copy of 'example.yaml', say 'staging.yaml', changing
+2. Create a copy of 'example.yaml', say 'staging.yaml', changing
    ansible_host, ansible_user and so on appropriately:

    The complete list of variables that need to be set:

    * ansible_host - ip or hostname of server
-   * ansible_user -  which user ansible will be (must be a sudoer)
+   * ansible_user -  which user ansible will be (must be a passwordless sudoer)
    * env_name -  the name of the environment (e.g. 'example' or 'staging')
    * nginx_server_name - servername set in nginx.conf (e.g. www.host.com)
    * certbot_domains - comma-separated list of domains to get SSL certs for